 Tip #9 – Limit how many calories you drink

 Although you may be tempted to sip on cider or wine throughout the meal, you should limit the amount of sugary or alcoholic beverages which you consume.
 Try limiting yourself to one glass of cider and sipping on water or seltzer for the remainder of the meal.

 Tip #10 – Move around after the meal is done.

 Once you’ve finished eating dinner and you’ve given your food a little while to properly digest, consider taking a refreshing stroll outside if you can, or playing a game which involves some amount of physical activity.
 Better yet, why not have a nice workout later on during the evening?
 Your body will thank you for it.

 By doing this, you are allowing your body some time to burn some of the calories that you have just consumed.

 Related: H.I.I.T Workout Routine for Women

-Thanksgiving is that wonderful time of year when you get to have a good time with your family and close friends.
-As far as eating goes, you do not have to sweep aside self-restraint and indulge in all the culinary glory that the Thanksgiving dinner table has to offer.
+Thanksgiving and Christmas are two wonderful times of the year when you get to have a good time with your family and close friends.
+As far as eating goes, you do not have to sweep aside self-restraint and indulge in all the culinary glory that the dinner table has to offer.

-As this blog post has shown, you don’t have to sacrifice your healthy eating habits just because its Thanksgiving.
+As this blog post has shown, you don’t have to sacrifice your healthy eating habits just because its Thanksgiving or Christmas.
 You can make a few tweaks here and there to what you usually eat and drink, and you can even avoid certain things altogether.

 You have one life to live, so make sure you live a healthy, and enjoyable one!